itsnilskerwer/eip-rdf/README.md

 ## Shoutout

-For step-by-step instructions to host on AWS EC2 free-tier, and a bunch of interesting blog posts see https://www.bobdc.com
+For inspiration and step-by-step instructions to host on AWS EC2 free-tier, and a bunch of interesting blog posts see https://www.bobdc.com